 There are also potentially dangerous animals, dangerous plants, and dangerous insects.
 Any wild and domestic animal that you may encounter can be dangerous, including the yaks, monkeys, dogs, and the horses that carry your bags on some journeys.
 Nepal, Tibet, Bhutan, and India have dangerous bears, tigers, leopards and other animals, however the risk of an incident is extremely low, for example bears are rarely encountered, unlike in the USA or Canada.

 Water should be purified, filtered or treated before drinking.
 This includes ALL tap water in cities, towns and villages, and all stream water.
-In
+In Kathmandu it is best to drink bottled water.
+Cleaning your hands before eating and after toilet functions is critical in maintaining good health, as is using hand sanitizer.

 You will travel, hike, trek and/or climb to extreme altitudes.
 Altitude sickness (Acute Mountain Sickness: AMS) is a significant risk.
 Altitude sickness occurs when your body cannot properly adapt to the lower amounts of oxygen found in the air at high and extreme altitudes.
 Acclimatization is the process by which the body adapts.
 Most people suffer some form of mild altitude sickness and most people can acclimatize to high altitudes, but not everyone.
 The key is to ascend slowly, over a period of days, not to exert yourself, and to drink plenty of water.
 Altitude sickness can develop into High Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE), which can be fatal if not treated quickly.
 Treatment is rapid descent to a lower altitude.
 Let your facilitator and guides know if you have a bad headache, feel dizzy or feel anything out of the ordinary.
-Failure to do so may result in AMS or
+Failure to do so may result in AMS or other sickness.

 I understand that if I want or need to ride a horse, for medical or sightseeing purposes, it is entirely at my own risk, and Himalayan Hermitage bears no responsibility for any activity related to horseback riding.
 I agree to contract directly with Himalayan Hermitage’s local partners to arrange the rental/contract of the horse.